ModaOperandi/agora/recommendations/packages.md

 1. Authentication with Github SSO is not possible, though Google SSO integration works.

 2. Not free.
 First 3 months: $98 per month for.
 Next 3 months pessimistic estimate: $235 per month.

+## Multiple Repositories

+We could use specific repositories for each specific package type.
+Here's analysis of this.

+Pros:

+1. Some of such repository are open source - no license costs.

+Cons:

+1. Self-hosted repositories are more expensive in setup and maintenance then licensing cost could be.

+2. Licenses costs for cloud-hosted options (if there are any available) are multiplied by number of supported packages types.

+3. Each repository requires it's own configuration on developers machines and in CI/CD system.